deepkit/deepkit-framework/DEVELOPMENT.md

 ## Prerequisites
 Deepkit uses NPM and Lerna to manage this monorepo.
 Local package linking is managed through the [npm-local-development](https://www.npmjs.com/package/npm-local-development) CLI.

-> We recommend that for the time being you use NPM v6.x. and lockfile format v1

 ## Getting Started

 ```shell